Abraxas-Knister/bone-atreus/README.md

           † : assign seldom tasks
           H : a key you could press with the palm

-The layout makes use of one-shot modifiers and layer switches, which is made possible by [this](https://github.com/qmk/qmk_firmware/pull/16174) code (files `flow.c` and `flow.h`).

-Low profile keycaps and low weight springs/switches open up the possibility for same finger combos.
+Low profile keycaps and low weight springs/switches open up the possibility for same finger combos, which the layout makes heavy use of.